google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

          Use caution when changing them as they may dramatically increase build times and globe sizes.

-      .. _Globe_Name:
+      .. _Portable_Name:
-      .. rubric:: Globe name
+      .. rubric:: Portable name

-      The globe name defines the file name of this globe; it will be created as a ``.glb`` file, which is a single-file format for sharing Google Earth Enterprise globes.
-Spaces, slashes, and double dots (..) will be converted to underscores in the saved globe name.
+      The name defines the file name of the portable - a single-file format for sharing GEE maps and globes.
+Spaces, slashes, and double dots (..) will be converted to underscores in the final portable filename.

-      We recommend using a descriptive name for each globe, so that others will know what geographic area, or what mission, the globe was created for.
+      It's recommend to use a descriptive name for each portable, so that others will know the area of interest or the purpose the portable was created for.

       .. note::

-         Building a globe will overwrite any existing globes with the same name.
-If multiple users are cutting globes, we recommend assigning unique prefixes to each user for their globe names to ensure that files are not accidentally overwritten.
+         Building a portable will overwrite any existing portables with the same name.
+If multiple users are Cutter, it's recommend assigning unique prefixes to each user for their portable names to ensure that files are not accidentally overwritten.

       .. _Drawing_Polygon:
       .. rubric:: Drawing the polygon

-      Once the globe name has been specified, you can define the geographic region to be cut by drawing a polygon on the globe.
+      Once the portable name has been specified, you can define the geographic region to be cut by drawing a polygon.
 There are two ways to draw the polygon, one of which has been deprecated.

       .. rubric:: Defining the polygon with KML
          :name: defining-the-polygon-with-kml